What is a life insurance annuity?

 There are some risks to choosing an annuity over a lump-sum death benefit.

-• It takes a while to get it all.
+• It takes years to receive the full payout.
 If the death benefit is worth $1 million, and you select an annuity that pays out $60,000 per year, you’d have to wait almost 17 years to get the full payout.

-• It’s expensive to withdraw the money.
+• You could face early withdrawal fees.
 Unlike traditional investments that let you make withdrawals from your principal, if you want to withdraw additional funds from an annuity on top of your annual payout, you’ll pay high early withdrawal fees.

 • It’s not the best investment.
 Because annuities have a low rate of return, most people will get more value from investing some or all of a lump-sum payout on their own.

-• There are taxes and fees.
-Many annuities come with fees that other investment accounts don’t have, which will reduce your returns.
-Any interest earned on the annuities is also taxable.
+• You’ll pay taxes on interest and additional fees.
+Any interest earned on the annuities is taxable.
+Many annuities also come with extra fees and commission costs that other investment accounts don’t have, which will reduce your returns.

 When you buy life insurance, the amount of coverage you need should account for all of your beneficiaries’ financial needs: mortgages, childcare, medical care, funeral costs, and any other expenses that might arise with your passing.

-Unless your beneficiary can pay off these expenses without assistance, theyre almost certainly better off accepting a lump-sum death benefit to fulfill those immediate needs rather than setting up an annuity.
+Unless your beneficiary can pay off these expenses without assistance, they’re usually better off accepting a lump-sum death benefit to fulfill those immediate needs rather than setting up an annuity.
 And because the payout is tax-free, a lump sum payout is simpler than managing an annuity long-term.

 Authors